Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 2. Assign this attribute to the *RetailSuite Customer* attribute set.

 3. Create the attribute(s), with which you define the price group itself, for example the *pos_member_price* attribute.
-You can assign this price group to offers later to be able to define a special price for customers assigned to this price group.
+You assign this attribute to offers later to be able to define a special price for customers assigned to this price group.
 It must be of the *Floating point number* data type.

 3. Assign this attribute to the *POS basic set* attribute set.